Nvos/comparison2023/svelte.md

 - Benchmarks https://krausest.github.io/js-framework-benchmark/

-## Sveltekit - official starter framework (WIP)

 ## Notes

-- Starts simple but becomes problematic as complexity of application grows.
-Assumption can be made that it will be great fit for small-medium apps
 - https://learn.svelte.dev/tutorial/welcome-to-svelte - link to docs, there are 2 tutorials this one seems latest but on their main website it links to https://svelte.dev/tutorial/basics which seems worse?